pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/2_data_models_and_firestore_converters/instructions.md

 }
 ```

 The `votes` property is not one of the fields stored in the database.
-Remember where did we calculate votes for each answer?
+Remember where you calculated votes for each answer?
 This transformation code can now be included as a property in each answer as well.

 ## `fromJson` factory constructor